23 minute read

 Once the signal occurs, the library code can block T1 and schedule T3, keeping with the thread priorities within the application.

 T1 holds the mutex and is executing on one CPU.
 T2 and T3 are blocked.
-T4 is executing on the another CPU, and wishes to lock the mutex.
+T4 is executing on another CPU and wishes to lock the mutex.

 If the critical section is very short, the more efficient case for T4 is not to block, but just to spin (trying to acquire the mutex in a loop).
 If the critical section is long, it makes more sense to block (that is, be placed on a queue and retrieved at some later point in time).
 This is because it takes CPU cycles to spin, and we don't want to burn through cycles for a long time.